skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-6-static-function-calls.md

 but as a quick reminder:
 it tells Graal to apply the [loop unrolling](https://en.wikipedia.org/wiki/Loop_unrolling) optimization when JIT-compiling this method.
-That's safe, because every call Node will always have the same number of children representing the function's arguments -- for example, for an expression like `Math.pow(x, y)`, it will always be 2, and that number can't ever change, regardless of what are the exact values of `x` and `y`.
+That's safe, because every function call Node will always have the same number of children representing the function's arguments -- for example, for an expression like `Math.pow(x, y)`, it will always be 2, and that number can't ever change, regardless of what are the exact values of `x` and `y`.